RockerMJ031/PR-UI/01. Admin Dashboard/Wix_Admin_Dashboard_Guide.md

 - [ ] Database connections are secure

 #### Technical Review
-- [ ] All code is properly commented
+- [ ] All elements are properly named and organized
-- [ ] Error handling is implemented
+- [ ] Form validation is implemented
-- [ ] Console errors are resolved
+- [ ] All interactions work correctly
-- [ ] Performance is optimized
+- [ ] Page performance is optimized
-- [ ] Security best practices are followed
+- [ ] User permissions are configured

 #### Testing Review
 - [ ] Cross-browser testing completed